 The philosophy and aims of the forensic rehabilitation service are encompassed by the recovery model.
 This is a patient centred model that focuses on patient empowerment, collaboration and aims to enable each individual’s journey of recovery.

-Additionally, all our forensic service sites have specific security arrangements and protocols which all staff, patients and visitors have to comply with.
-This includes depositing mobile phones, camera, etc. into lockers provided in the main entrance.
+Additionally, all our forensic service sites have specific security arrangements and protocols which all staff, patients, and visitors have to comply with.
+This includes depositing mobile phones, cameras, etc. into lockers provided in the main entrance.